This article on Avathor contains spoilers for Dead World, book 7 of the Kat Drummond Series.

 But as the undead threat became more and more pressing, the war between the living faded.

-The Knightly-Orders, notably the Orders of Albin, The Lady, Knights-Purifier, Eiron, united against their common foe.
+The Knightly-Orders, notably the Orders of Albin, The Lady, Knights-Purifier, and Eiron, united against their common foe.
 For years, they hunted down necromancer cabals across the valley that had kept humanity safe for so long.
 But the source of the darkness was not located inside the fertile valley – but across the wastes and wildernesses that had once almost killed their ancestors.

 Many knights were lost while seeking the source of the darkness.
 But others returned, telling tales of monsters and pure evil.
 Of a lich of immense power – and the numberless army of undead at his back.